Mayor Adler responds to 'Unconventional Austin' petition demanding vote on convention center expansion

 "By balancing and diversifying our tourism strategy away from an outdated convention subsidies model, we can better protect the things that make Austin culturally authentic and created our tourism boom in the first place," said John Riedie, Tourism Commissioner, District 7.

-KVUE reached out to the City Clerk's office to see if they received the petition on Friday, and they said they had.
+KVUE reached out to the City Clerk's office to see if it received the petition on Friday, and it said it had.

 WATCH: The plan to expand the Austin Convention Center will cost about $1 billion